Digital Biology

 Timeline

-- The National Institutes of Health (NIH) holds the national symposium 'Digital Biology: the Emerging Paradigm' in Bethesda, Maryland, to define the role of computation in biomedical research.
-(Source: ScienceDirect snippet)
+- The National Institutes of Health (NIH) hosts the national symposium 'Digital Biology: the Emerging Paradigm' in Bethesda, Maryland, highlighting scientific data integration, multi-scale modeling, and networked science.
+(Source: https://www.sciencedirect.com/science/article/abs/pii/S0167779905000272)

 2003-11-06

-- Nvidia CEO Jensen Huang discusses Digital Biology as a key frontier for Nvidia's Omniverse and Physical AI initiatives on the All-In Podcast.
+- Nvidia CEO Jensen Huang discusses the role of Digital Biology in Nvidia's Omniverse and AI infrastructure during an episode of the All-In Podcast.
 (Source: Document b3924e92-7a2e-4033-92dc-8fdf1a6f3dce)

 2026-03-01